Best Word Names from Scripture

 Concept: Describing a brightly color halo or a circle of light

-References or Context: Used twice in Revelation.
+References or Context: Iris is used twice in Revelation.

-Then I saw another mighty angel coming down from heaven, wrapped in a cloud, with a rainbow over his head, and his face was like the sun, and his legs like pillars of fire.
+“Then I saw another mighty angel coming down from heaven, wrapped in a cloud, with a rainbow over his head, and his face was like the sun, and his legs like pillars of fire.”
+Revelation 10:1

 If you like the biblical name Iris, you will love Meris!